Murder of Grace Millane: Trial and appeals

 The trial lasted three weeks.
 The jury, which consisted of seven women and five men, returned a guilty verdict on 22 November 2019 after deliberating for five hours.
 The verdict was welcomed by Millane's parents, David (who subsequently died of cancer in November 2020) and Gillian.
 Several members of the jury reportedly wept following the verdict.
 In New Zealand, murder carries a mandatory sentence of life imprisonment with a minimum non-parole period of 10 years except when such a sentence would be manifestly unjust (e.g. mercy killings).
 Judges have discretion to order a longer non-parole period.

 On 21 February 2020, Kempson was sentenced to life in prison with a minimum non-parole period of 17 years.
 On 18 March, it was reported that Kempson would appeal his conviction and sentence at the Court of Appeal.
 The appeal hearing began in Auckland on 6 August.

 On 18 December 2020, the Court of Appeal dismissed the appeal, although the Supreme Court ordered that name suppression should remain in place until a further court order.
 That same day, it was reported that taxpayers had paid more than NZ$400,000 in Kempson's legal aid.

 On 29 June 2021, the Supreme Court dismissed Kempson's application for leave to appeal the verdict, thereby exhausting his legal avenues to overturn his conviction.

+In popular culture

+The Grace Millane case was the subject of New Zealand journalist Steve Braunias' award-winning 2021 book Missing Persons.
+In December 2022, TVNZ released a two-part documentary series on the murder case called Swipe, Match, Murder: The Disappearance of Grace Millane.

+On 25 April 2024, a 92-minute documentary on the murder case called The Lie was released in New Zealand cinemas.
+It was directed by British film-maker Helena Coan and called for consensual rough-sex defence to be banned, hence the title.
+The film was released on Netflix in September 2024, becoming the stream service's "number one" film in New Zealand.